c1d3rdev/ChatHeads-Extensions/README.md

 The existing tweaks are commented, so take a look at those.
 Each application is different but I'll outline the main implementation.

+When creating a `theos` tweak for ChatHeads, it must follow the naming convention of `MH[YourApp]Support.dylib` to allow the package to show up in ChatHeads "Installed Extensions" section.
+The package name name can be whatever you'd like (eg: `ChatHeads Facebook Messenger Support`, `FB Support`, `FB Messenger for ChatHeads`).

-Create a `theos` tweak, filter the BundleID of the target application.
+Don't forget to filter the BundleID of the target application.

 In the AppDelegate, hook `application:didFinishLaunchingWithOptions:` and create an instance of RBS for `com.c1d3r.messagehub`.